-First, the Innosuisse Secretariat formally evaluates your application.
-If the application meets the formal requirements, the process of evaluating the content begins.
-The members of the Innovation Council assess the pre-proposal and decide whether or not to recommend to the applicants to submit a proposal.
-The applicants will be informed of the recommendation or non-recommendation after the Innovation Council meeting.
+First, the Innosuisse Secretariat checks your application.
+If the application meets the formal requirements, the substantive assessment process begins.
+The experts assess your pre-proposal and the Innovation Council decides whether or not to recommend the submission of a full proposal.

 Recommendation for the submission of a proposal

-After the Innovation Council’s assessment, Innosuisse will inform you in writing as to whether it recommends the submission of a proposal or not.
+After the Innovation Council’s assessment, Innosuisse will inform you by e-mail whether or not it recommends the submission of a full proposal.
 However, applicants are not bound by the recommendation.